 For many years, there were kiosks with smiling personnel ready to sell you flight insurance ($25,000 coverage or more for a few dollars), as well as self-service vending machines located near just about every gate.
 But in 1955, a 23-year-old Colorado man named Jack Gilbert Graham used the cheap policies in a murder and fraud scheme.
 Graham purchased policies totaling $50,000 at the airport for his mother, then packed her suitcase full of dynamite.
 Eleven minutes after she took off in a flight from Denver, the plane exploded, killing her and 43 other passengers and crew.
 Graham was convicted of murder, but three other copycats bombed airliners for insurance payouts in the following decade.
 The pre-flight insurance kiosks began to disappear from airports not because of the scandals, but because air travel became more affordable and common.
 Passengers perceived flights as no more life-threatening than a road trip.

 Until the Jetway was invented, all passengers had to walk outside onto the tarmac and climb a set of portable stairs to board the aircraft.
 This was often inconvenient depending upon weather conditions, or on the passenger’s personal fear of flying.
 The first Jetway covered corridors were installed by Delta Airlines at Atlanta’s Hartsfield Airport in May 1961.

-For many years there were no restrictions on where you could light up in an airport.
-Then when the Surgeon General got involved with all those health warnings, designated smoking areas became the norm.
+There used to be no restrictions on where you could light up in an airport.
+When the surgeon general got involved with all those health warnings in the 1970s, designated smoking areas became the norm.
 When cigarettes were first banned on certain flights, the most congested area in the airport arrival lounge wasn’t the baggage claim but rather the perimeter around the first pedestal ashtray passengers encountered as they exited.
 Today, smoking restrictions at many airports are so tight that folks have to stand some 20 feet or more outside the exit doors of the building.